wavefrontHQ/docs/pages/doc/trace_data_query.md

       hs(tracing.critical_path.derived.beachshirts.shopping.time_percent.m, operationName=ShoppingWebResource.orderShirts)
       ```

 * **Aggregated metrics**: Using aggregated metrics, let's find out the time taken by the shopping service on the critical path.
-Aggregated metrics give you the average time taken by each service on the critical path.
+Aggregated metrics give you the total time taken by each service on the critical path.
   <br/>Let's assume that the operations of the shopping service spend time as follows: `ordershirts` - 0.1 seconds, `GET-style/{id}/make` - 0.02 seconds, and `POST-delivery/{orderNum}`- 0.03 seconds.

     * **Absolute time**: The shopping service spends 0.15 (0.1 + 0.02 + 0.03) seconds on the critical path.